Kombucha: Caffeine

 Kombucha contains a small amount of caffeine.

 Other uses

 Kombucha culture, when dried, becomes a leather-like textile known as a microbial cellulose that can be molded onto forms to create seamless clothing.
 Using different broth media such as coffee, black tea, and green tea to grow the kombucha culture results in different textile colors, although the textile can also be dyed using other plant-based dyes.
 Different growth media and dyes also change the textile's feel and texture.
 Dried and processed SCOBY has been investigated as a leather substitute.
 Additionally, the SCOBY itself can be dried and eaten as a sweet or savory snack.
+Kombucha can be further used for bioleaching of yttrium oxide from waste fluorescent lamp phosphors.